 Serving Fort Lauderdale & the Surrounding Communities Since 2001

-Medicare and Medicaid are two very sizeable federal health care programs that provide coverage to millions of Floridians and other Americans.
+Medicare and Medicaid are two very sizeable federal health care programs that provide coverage to millions of Floridians and other Americans throughout the country.
 The sample size and scope of the programs make them ripe for instances of health care fraud, and the federal government invests heavily in uncovering and prosecuting instances of alleged fraud involving Medicare or Medicaid.

 People who are accused of Medicare or Medicaid fraud not only face serious criminal penalties that can include lengthy terms of imprisonment, but they can also be ordered to pay significant civil monetary penalties that may be hundreds of thousands of dollars.
 Most Medicare or Medicaid fraud charges typically involve alleged violations of one or more of four federal statutes.

 Were you arrested or do you think that you might be under investigation in South Florida for an alleged Medicare or Medicaid fraud offense?
 Do not say anything to authorities without first contacting The Hoffman Firm.
 Our Miami Medicare/Medicaid fraud lawyer, Evan Hoffman, defends clients in Key Biscayne, Miami, Coral Gables, Hialeah, North Miami, Aventura, Opa-Locka, South Miami, Fort Lauderdale, and many surrounding areas of Miami-Dade and Broward Counties.

 Schedule your free consultation today by calling 305-928-1669if you case is out of Miami, 954-737-3004if you case is out of Broward County, or contacting us online.

 The federal government is allowed to recoup damages under the False Claims Act (FCA) from any individual (including organizations, agencies, or other entities) receiving payment from the federal government for false or fraudulent Medicare or Medicaid claims.